Lumi-supercomputer/lumi-userguide/docs/software/installing/spack.md

     In some cases, changes have to made to the `package.py` file of a package.
     Unfortunately, this is not straightforward as the package repository is located in `/appl/lumi`, which is read-only.
-In such cases, you have to clone to your own Spack instance and configure it using our configuration files.
+In such cases, you have to either make your own Spack instance and configure it using our configuration files, or set up a custom Spack package repository and override the default Spack settings (see more below).

 2. **Seek help:** you can check the
     [official Spack documentation](https://spack.readthedocs.io), open a ticket